ssb-ngi-pointer/a2a-spec-archived/Examples.md

 ## Example 1: subapp

-**New app wants to be a subfeed of the root meta feed, AND wants that subfeed to be added as a member in rooms AND wants to partially replicate the main feed (contact graph)**
+**New app wants to be a subfeed of the root meta feed, AND wants that subfeed to be added as a member in rooms AND wants to partially replicate the main feed (contact graph).**

 ```mermaid
 sequenceDiagram